electron/node-minidump/README.md

 ## Releasing a new npm version
+- Ensure you have checked out the `deps/breakpad` submodule.
+If you don't check this out, then the source code of breakpad will not be included in the npm package, and it will not be possible to build from source.
 - Change the version in `package.json`, make a new git tag, and push it to GitHub.
 - Wait until the GitHub Actions on the main branch pass.
 - The artifacts of the latest GitHub Action run should be downloaded and placed under the `bin` folder